CocoaLumberjack/CocoaLumberjack/Documentation/CustomLogLevels.md

 However, this might not be the proper choice for your project.
 Or perhaps you're familiar with another logging framework, and you'd like to use the same notations.

 You're in luck because **you can customise the log levels however you want**!
-In fact Lumberjack has structured it's macros to make it easy to customise.
+In fact Lumberjack has structured its macros to make it easy to customise.

 ### Details